-If you’re looking for the items to create this costume here is a list of the items with purchased (I’ve linked similar items for those things that are no longer available)
+If you’re looking for the items to create this costume here is a list of the items purchased (I’ve linked similar items for those things that are no longer available)

 My husband pulled a few of the craziest items that he had in his closet and layered them all together.
 I think that’s the benefit of a Mad Hatter costume, you can really use whatever you have and just make sure it’s somewhat mismatched.

-- – Mad Hatter Hat; Amazon
+- Mad Hatter Hat; Amazon

 I’m guessing that we just lucked out and went on a good night.
-Most rides were walk on, and the longest wait of the night was for the Mine Train ride at 30 minutes.
+Most rides were walk-on, and the longest wait of the night was for the Mine Train ride at 30 minutes.
 Which is great for that ride since it’s so insanely popular.
-Disney has also added a lot of fun new activities to the party, we actually ended up riding less rides this time and spent more time watching the shows and parades.
+Disney has also added a lot of fun new activities to the party, we actually ended up riding fewer rides this time and spent more time watching the shows and parades.

 Looking for No-Sew Costume Ideas?
 Here are a few fantastic DIY Costumes from my fellow bloggers: